You can get a considerable amount of free business start up advice from:

 Networking and Business Advice

-Local Chambers of commerce offer networking events and business advice.
-Details of your local Chamber of Commerce can be found at www.britishchambers.org.uk/
+Local Chambers of Commerce offer networking events and business advice.

-Also look at your local branch of ATT and CIOT by clicking here
+Also look at your local branch of ATT and CIOT.

 When setting up a business you may need a website, business cards, signs, headed paper, compliment slips and a brand for social media etc. Branding and marketing agencies can create this for you.
-If you want to use the ATT Logo details can be found at
+For details of how to apply to use the ATT logo, click here.

-Most branding agencies won’t print your business cards etc themselves so you may also need to find a commercial printer who can print your compliments slips, headed paper etc.
+Most branding agencies won’t print your business cards etc. themselves so you may also need to find a commercial printer who can print your compliment slips, headed paper etc.

-It is very useful to get a range of initial photos which you can use for social media (Twitter, LinkedIn etc) and to send with press releases.
-It is worth paying a few hundred pounds for a professional photographer to provide you with a range of images on disc which you can use across your branding.
+It is very useful to get a range of initial photos which you can use for social media (Twitter, LinkedIn etc.) and to send with press releases.
+It is worth paying a few hundred pounds for a professional photographer to provide you with a range of images which you can use across your branding.

 You may want to go to a professional PR agency to create a press release and ensure that you get coverage in the press of your new business.